Best Business Loans for Bad Credit in November 2024

 Business credit cards typically have more lenient eligibility and credit score requirements than business loans.
 You may even notice a significant improvement to your personal credit score after making on-time payments.

-Just keep in mind that business loans are generally a better choice for long-term funding since they can offer more significant funding amounts with lower rates.
+Just keep in mind that business loans are generally a better choice than credit cards for long-term funding since they can offer more significant funding amounts with lower rates.

 Crowdfunding for business

-You can create a GoFundMe for business campaign to collect donations from friends, family and your fan base.
+You can crowdfund donations from friends, family and your fan base.
 In return, you can offer rewards, incentives or discounts for future services.
 Crowdfunding generally works best if you have a strong social media presence and following.

 How we chose the best business loans for bad credit

-We reviewed the leading small-business lenders to determine the overall best 10 business loans for bad credit.
-To make our list, lenders must meet the following criteria:
+We reviewed the leading small business lenders to determine the overall best 10 business loans for bad credit.
+When choosing the lenders to include on our list, we considered the following criteria:

-• Minimum time in business: Funding options for all stages of business ownership, from startups to those operating for 24 months or longer.
+• Minimum time in business: We included funding options for all stages of business ownership, from startups that have only been operating for a few months to those who have been running for 24 months or longer.

-• Minimum credit score: Personal credit score requirements ranging from 500 to 625.
+• Minimum credit score: We included lenders with minimum personal credit score requirements ranging from 500 to 625.

-• Repayment terms: Loan products that offer a range of repayment terms from three to 72 months.
+• Repayment terms: We prioritized lenders that offer flexible repayment terms.
+The lenders we chose have repayment terms ranging from three to 84 months.

-• Rates and fees: We prioritize lenders with competitive rates, limited fees, flexible repayment terms, a range of loan amounts and APR discounts.
+• Rates and fees: We prioritized lenders with competitive rates, limited fees and a range of loan amounts to choose from.

-• Repayment experience: We consider each lender’s reputation and overall business practices.
-We also favor lenders that report to all major credit bureaus, offer reliable customer service and provide customer perks, like free business coaching or business rewards.
+• Repayment experience: We considered each lender’s reputation and overall business practices.
+We favor lenders that report to all major credit bureaus and provide customer perks, like free business coaching and early payoff discounts.

 Frequently asked questions